two-dogs/the-kennel/links.md

-I have not accounted for changes made since lm-17.2, call me lazy
+I have not accounted for changes made since lm-17.2, call me lazy.

 ###A good starting place to learn about Linux;
 * http://linuxcommand.org/index.php